Human trafficking in North Macedonia

+North Macedonia ratified the 2000 UN TIP Protocol in January 2005.

-North Macedonia is a source, transit, and destination country for women and children subjected to trafficking in persons, specifically forced prostitution and forced labor.
-Macedonian women and children are trafficked internally within the country.
+In 2010 North Macedonia was a source, transit, and destination country for women and children subjected to trafficking in persons, specifically forced prostitution and forced labor.
+Macedonian women and children were trafficked internally within the country.
 Women and girls from Albania, Bulgaria and Kosovo were reportedly subjected to forced prostitution or forced labor in Macedonia in 2009.
-Macedonian victims and victims transiting through Macedonia are subjected to forced prostitution or forced labor in South Central and Western Europe.
-Children, primarily ethnic Roma, are subjected to forced begging by their parents or other relatives.
+Macedonian victims and victims transiting through Macedonia were subjected to forced prostitution or forced labor in South Central and Western Europe.
+Children, primarily ethnic Roma, were subjected to forced begging by their parents or other relatives.
 Girls were subjected to conditions of forced labor in Macedonian bars and nightclubs.
 A small number of Macedonian men were allegedly subjected to forced labor in Azerbaijan.
 Traffickers continued to operate in more hidden, private sectors in an attempt to conceal their exploitation of victims from law enforcement.

-The Government of Macedonia does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+In 2010, the Government of Macedonia did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
 The government continued to strengthen its anti-trafficking framework and issued its first annual National Rapporteur’s report on trafficking.
 The government did not convict any trafficking offenders, identified fewer official trafficking victims, and did not provide funding to NGOs for the care and assistance of foreign and domestic trafficking victims in Macedonia.
 The government did not prosecute any officials for trafficking specific crimes, but took significant steps in fighting trafficking-related corruption.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

-Prosecution
+The 2023 GRETA report noted an improvement in the country's legal framework in tackling this crime.
+In the same year, the Organised Crime Index noted that the country had adopted a National Strategy to tackle the crime.